Peter Leeds Penny Stocks Facebook

 6. The old rules don't apply to the new economy.

 This could not be more wrong.
-Every time a speculative bubble builds up, people dismiss the fears of others by explaining that, "It's different this time because..."
-"The stock market CAN continue to climb endlessly, because..."
+Every time a speculative bubble builds up, people dismiss the fears of others by explaining that, "It's different this time because..." or perhaps they say, "The stock market CAN continue to climb endlessly, because..."

-They cite things like, "New economic policy," "technology creating totally efficient markets," and other things they don't really understand to justify their unwary approach to greed.
-And just like it has a dozen times in recent history, it always ends the same way.
+They cite things like, "New economic policy," "technology creating totally efficient markets," and other things they don't really understand, in order to justify their unwary approach to greed.
+Just like it has dozens of times in recent history, it always ends the same way.

 7. Boring companies make for boring returns.

 In some cases, sure.
-But often 'boring' companies, like oil producers, waste disposal companies, and agricultural services, as three examples, are overlooked by investors because of their mundane nature.
+But often 'boring' companies, like oil producers, waste disposal companies, and agricultural services, are overlooked by investors because of their mundane nature.
 When these companies then begin to turn huge profits and the street can not ignore them any longer, they can be incredibly rewarding to own.
+This is especially true if they were undervalued penny stocks, and therefore can make big percentage moves.

 8. The company will do very well because it is in a growing field.